Improve your Hair Elasticity |Why is Hair Stretchy?

 We were ready to bleach her dark roots.
-This was the other change.
+That was the other change.
 Up to this point, Lizzie used to bleach the whole of her hair.
 But, this was drying her hair and reducing its elasticity.

 That meant she was able to maintain the moisture in her hair.
-In turn, this meant she increased the elasticity of her hair and stopped further breakage.
+In turn, this meant she increased the elasticity of her hair and stopped further breakage and stretch.

-Real Hair Story 3
+Real Hair Story 3 | Elasticity and Dry Hair

-Ellen, Dry Hair, Solicitor, two teenage children, she swims three times a week and attends hot yoga classes.
+Ellen, Dry Hair, Solicitor, two teenage children, swims three times a week and attends hot yoga classes.

 She says, ‘My hair is dry and has lost its shine.’

-Ellen was blessed with thick hair, and for most of her life, she had been able to enjoy her hair without having to do too much to it.
+Ellen had thick hair, and for most of her life, she had been able to enjoy her hair without having to do too much to it.
 With her new routine of swimming and yoga, she was feeling energised.

-Ellen was entering a new phase of her life.
+Firstly, Ellen was entering a new phase of her life.
 She was determined to keep her body fit, and she wanted to look and feel her best.
 Similarly, her hair had always been her crowning glory, so her goal was to get it back in shape, looking healthy and shiny.
-Plus, she wanted her hair to be as easy to maintain and style as it always had been.
+Secondly, she wanted her hair to be as easy to maintain and style as it always had been.

 In my experience, thicker hair types tend to be drier.
-But there is an exception to every rule and Ellen’s hair was not particularly dry.
+But there is an exception to every rule, and Ellen’s hair was not particularly dry.

 We agreed on a plan.
 Ellen was usually at home on Saturday mornings.
 Every Saturday, she would give her hair an intensive treatment with Restore and Shine Hair Masque.
 Because of the thickness of her hair, she would leave it on for a couple of hours before rinsing.
-This gave her hair a weekly injection of moisture.
+That gave her hair a weekly injection of moisture.

 If she felt she needed an extra boost, she would use the hair masque whilst swimming.
-She would simply wet her hair before a swim, towel out the excess water and apply the hair masque.
-She would then put on her swimming cap and let the intensive conditioning treatment work its magic whilst she swam.
+She would wet her hair before a swim, towel out the excess water and apply the hair masque.
+She put on her swimming cap and let the intensive conditioning treatment work its magic whilst she swam.

 The elasticity of Ellen’s hair had improved the next time I saw her.
 She loved how her hair was looking and feeling.
 The texture of her hair had started to feel a little bit rough.
 Now, it had that slippery feel again.
 She was finding her hair easy to style and noticed that her hair was holding its shape.
 Her hair was shiny.